 But by July 2018 we already felt we needed something more.
 The brand we had created to start with was already falling behind on the personality and depth that the company had started to grow into.
-Alongside branding, we had begun to focus more on brand strategy which played to the different strengths of each of our three directors.
+Alongside logo design, branding and brand identity design, we had begun to focus more on brand consultancy and brand strategy which played to the different strengths of each of our three directors.
 We had hired a bubbly new Studio Manager.
+We expanded into website design and headless CMS website development.
 We had decided to open up a new branch of the agency in Lisbon.

 We felt the branding needed a refresh that reflected our new position, and the new work we were doing.
 It had only been a year, but a lot had changed.
 So we applied the same methodology we use with clients, to ourselves.
 Who are we?
 What do we believe in?
 How are we different?
 It’s something we ask the people we work with all the time, but proved difficult to answer when we shone the light on ourselves.
 The strength of our agency lies in the fact that we are all very different.
 We all have strengths in different areas, and this is key to why it all works.
 So what was the thing that brought us together?

 We went back to the comfort of our strategy grid.
 Putting everything down in words always makes sense, and it did for us once more.
 We looked at what functional, emotional and value-based needs we had as a company and condensed down all our thoughts into one unifying brand message.
 It was about… having ideas.
 These are what we trade in.
 To get there took a while, though.
 We felt our ideas came from wisdom, due to our diverse experience, but we didn’t want this wisdom to come across as wanky.